-Its noodles also has that classic bouncy texture that is so sought after in the perfect bowl of Bak Chor Mee, soaked in a flavourful spicy-sour, chili-vinegar sauce.
+Its noodles also have that classic bouncy texture that is so sought after in the perfect bowl of Bak Chor Mee, soaked in a flavourful spicy-sour, chili-vinegar sauce.

-Open 24 hours daily and located right opposite Bugis Junction, you won’t have to go out of your way just to get a satisfying bowl of Bak Chor Mee.
+Open 24 hours daily – which makes it a perfect supper place – and located right opposite Bugis Junction, you won’t have to go out of your way just to get a satisfying bowl of Bak Chor Mee.

 Bored of the regular ol’ Bak Chor Mee?
-Get their Abalone Bak Chor Mee, at only SGD5 (relatively expensive for hawker fare, but hey, SGD5 for a big slab of abalone?
+Get their Abalone Bak Chor Mee, at only S$5 (relatively expensive for hawker fare, but hey, S$5 for a big slab of abalone?
 Sign us up!)